LibraryOfCongress/citizen-dj/README.md

 ```

 This will generate a static website with your new collection in the `_site` folder which you can view at `localhost:4000`

+## Customizing the content and style

+This is more or less a basic [Jekyll](https://jekyllrb.com/) static website, so you can refer to the Jekyll documentation for how the content is organized.
+Some key areas of note:

+1. You need to update [_config.yml](https://github.com/LibraryOfCongress/citizen-dj/blob/master/_config.yml) with your own settings
+2. The different types of page layouts can be found in [_layouts/](https://github.com/LibraryOfCongress/citizen-dj/tree/master/_layouts) which have their associated stylesheet in [css/](https://github.com/LibraryOfCongress/citizen-dj/tree/master/css) and javascript files in [js/](https://github.com/LibraryOfCongress/citizen-dj/tree/master/js)
+3. Each collection has three discrete interfaces: "explore", "remix", and "use".
+So each collection has one page per app found in `_explore/`, `_remix/`, and `_use/` respectively.
+The next section covers how to add a new collection